bendotcodes/cookies/README.md

 ### domain
 > domain for the cookie<br />
-> Use `sub.domain.com` if you want to access the cookie on a specific sub-domain only.
+> Use `sub.domain.com` if you want to access the cookie on a specific sub-domain only.<br />
 > Use `.yourdomain.com` if you want to access the cookie in all your subdomains.

 ### secure